jle034/rshell/grep/README.md

 169     g++ main.cpp
 173     g++ main.cpp 2> errors
 175     g++ -Wall -Werror -ansi -pedantic main.cpp
-177     g++ main2.cpp
 183     g++ -Wall -Werror -ansi -pedantic main2.cpp
 ```

-There are some flaws in this logic, but this should be a bit closer to what we had in mind.
+This should be a bit closer to what we had in mind, but there is still a flaw in this logic.
+See if you can find it and solve it.

 ###Including options